osoc21/ldes2service/README.md

 }
 ```

-Once the config file is created you can start the LDES replicator with `npm run start -- <config_path>`
+Once the config file is created you can add the dynamic dependencies with `npm run start -- -s <config_path>`
+and once it's done, start the LDES replicator with `npm run start -- <config_path>`

 ## Running it with Docker

-The LDES Replicator is available as a docker image: `ghcr.io/osoc21/ldes-replicator:helm-chart`
+The LDES Replicator is available as a docker image: `ghcr.io/osoc21/ldes-replicator`

 ### Requirements